 Do you wonder what to do when you lose points for critical thinking in discussions or assignments?

-These are the top reasons student work does not meet graduate level thinking expectations.
+These are the top reasons student work does not demonstrate academic thinking skills.

 TIME: Beginning an assignment within hours of the due date is a sure way to sabotage your success.
 It takes time to read the preparatory material, think critically about the information, plan and write your first draft, and edit and polish your work.
 Leaving yourself without enough time makes it impossible to do your best work.

 ORGANIZATION: Have a place where you can file your materials.
 As you find scholarly articles, keep them in an electronic or paper file clearly labeled.
 Make sure you have the assignment information including description, rubric or grading scale, and any other information your instructor has provided about the assignment.
 Create an outline for your work that serves as the guideline for your ideas and their logical development.
 Review your final paper with the grading expectations to make sure you did not leave out any important elements.

 WRITING: If your writing contains too many errors, including grammar, language, and formatting errors, it will be difficult for an instructor to evaluate your ideas.
 Take note of the edits made on your papers each week.
 If you are still making the same errors in Week 7 that you made in Week 1, you appear to be unconcerned about improving your work.
 Consult grammar and writing sites and books for assistance.